Super Accurate Calorie Deficit Calculator

 Find your ideal calorie deficit to lose weight & keep it off.

-Instead, you need a calorie target calculated for your unique body type and lifestyle.
-That’s why I created this super accurate calorie deficit calculator.
+Instead, you require a personalized calorie target that considers your unique body type and lifestyle.
+That’s why I have created an incredibly precise calorie deficit calculator that helps you determine the exact number of calories you should consume to lose weight.

-Before we get into the calorie deficit calculator, it’s important to understand the concept of “calories in” vs “calories out”.
+Before we get into the calorie deficit calculator, we must understand the concept of calories in vs. calories out.

-“Calories in” is the food you eat each day.
+“Calories in” is the food you eat daily, including any shakes or drinks containing energy.
 Whereas “calories out” is the energy you burn.

 Calories In < Calories Out = Calorie Deficit